sjlgasnier/emissary/docs/eepsite.md

 ![Proxy](img/proxy.png)

-Alternatively, you can usethe [I2P in Private Browsing extension](https://github.com/eyedeekay/I2P-in-Private-Browsing-Mode-Firefox).
+Alternatively, you can use the [I2P in Private Browsing extension](https://github.com/eyedeekay/I2P-in-Private-Browsing-Mode-Firefox).

  ### Chromium